olebole/irafdoc/doc/onedspec.odcombine.rst

   <dt><b>&lt;package&gt;.interp</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='' Line='&lt;package&gt;.interp' -->
   <dd>When the spectra have to be interpolated to a common pixel sampling
-  the <tt>"interp"</tt> parameter from the package from which ODCOMBINE is used will be used.
+  the <span style="font-family: monospace;">"interp"</span> parameter from the package from which ODCOMBINE is used will be used.
   </dd>
   </dl>